mbdevpl/static-typing/README.rst

     :target: https://github.com/mbdevpl/static-typing/blob/master/NOTICE
     :alt: license

-Attempt to add static type information to Python abstract syntax trees (ASTs).
+Python is a dynamically typed programming language.
+However, much of typically seen Python code would work even if it was statically typed!

+With this package, one can insert static type information into Python abstract syntax trees (ASTs), so assuming that given code would work if Python was statically typed, one can reason about the types in the code statically, ahead of execution.

+Such augmented AST is mainly intended for analysis/consumption using other tools.

 Works best with ASTs from ``typed_ast`` module, however it also works with built-in ``ast`` module.